boiled-water-tsar/eat-my-entire-trans-ass-andrew-bailey/README.md

 to ensuring an IP could only submit one report to introducing a captcha.
 As time goes on I'm sure the MO AGs office will introduce even more security, and we will defeat it all.

+## Manual installation guide

 ## How to use

 Strongly consider using a VPN.
 Submitting millions of false reports may not be illegal, but it might also be wire fraud?
 IANAL.
 For VPNs there's a number of options such as [Cloudflare WARP](https://1.1.1.1) or [Proton VPN](https://protonvpn.com), and of course there's always Starbucks free WI-FI.

+## Quick start guide

+You can simply run `docker-compose up` to start submitting data.
+If you want to modify the timeout between requests, you can use `SLEEP_TIME=0.5 docker-compose up`

-### Installation
+### Manual installation

 Install Python version 3.10 or higher and pip.
 You can learn how to at [https://python.org](https://python.org).